T. J. Cherian: Life sketch

+You wouldn't be able to afford my fees, Dr. Thayil used to jokingly tell the patients, if they pressed him to accept fees.

 T. J. Cherian was born on 2 August 1920, in the Thayil family, an ancient family with roots all over the State, to John and Elizabeth, in the southern Kerala town of Kottarakkara, in India, as the eldest of the two sons and two daughters.
 He completed his schooling at the Madras Christian College School, Chennai and did his college studies at the Madras Christian College.
 Choosing medical career, he joined the Madras Medical College, in 1959, to secure his MBBS and specialised in cardio-vascular surgery in 1963 after which he went to New South wales, Australia to complete his residency where he registered as a medical practitioner.
 The next move was to Canada for further specialisation in general medicine to get his MD.
 He was also made a Fellow of the American College of Surgeons.

 Cherian started his career at the Indian Railways when he joined them as a medical officer.
 He served at various railway hospitals in Shoranur, Pothanur, Trichy and Perambur, in Kerala and Tamil Nadu.
 He was the chief medical officer of the Southern Railway at the time of his retirement.
 Subsequently, he resumed practice the Vijaya Hospital.
 Chennai, only to move to the Devaki Hospital For a while, he was sidelined by health problems but was practicing at the Kalliappa Hospital at the time of his death.

 Cherian, a bachelor throughout his life, died on 6 March 2006, at the age of 85, at Chennai, succumbing to the injuries sustained following a fall from the terrace of his apartment building.
 He was laid to rest, the next day, at the St. George's Cathedral Cemetery, Chennai.